Modelling-ABC by Wilfried Eck

 Is that what I intend to do possible? - And if yes, can I reproduce it in scale?

 In my opinion a model is a good one when in a photo it can't be distinguished from the real airplane.
 The most important point here are sharp trailing edges.
-Especially in 1/72 most models are readily discernible as such because of their rounded edges.
-But also in larger scales all the effort to superdetail a model is wasted when thick rounded edges on rudders and so on reveal the model at once.
+Especially in 1/72 quite a few models are disfugured by blunt trailing edges.
+But also in larger scales sharp trailing edges aren't common. all the effort to superdetail a model is wasted when thick rounded edges on rudders and so on reveal the model at once.
 The manufacturers can't be blamed for this.
 The form needs to tell the liquid plastic where to stop.

 For another exaggeration manufacturers are as responsible as modellers: Overdetailing.
 A kit not showing a multitude of grooves gets a bad press for lack of detail.
 Because lines the plan shows are missing.
 Here the question arises: Lack of detail in the kit or overdetailed/wrong plan?
-There are two kinds of plans: The blueprint in the factory and the plan published elsewhere.
-Apart from the almost usual omission or mistake the latter shows the external appearance of construction details as lines.
+There are two kinds of plans: The blueprint in the factory and the drawing from a graphic artist.
+Apart from almost usual omissions or mistakes the latter shows the external appearance of construction details as lines.
 The toolmaker (not necessarily an aircraft expert) now engraves these lines into the mould.
 Take for instance a Me (Bf-) 109.
 In kits you see vertical grooves behind the cockpit.
 Obviously panel joints.
-In reality not a single groove was to be seen.
-This part of the bird was manufactured by overlapping segments.
-In the 1/48 kits of the Tamiyas F4F/FM Wildcat and the Hasegawas F6F Hellcat, both manufacturers depict these vertical segments verly clearly as steps, but forgot that these aircraft weren't assembled by four inch boards.
-As the thickness of the original metal sheet was in the millimeter range it can't be depicted in 1/48 or less.
+In reality not a single groove was to be seen (see page P, panel joints).
+This part of the bird - like in many other types in WW II, especially American ones - was manufactured by overlapping segments.
+In the 1/48 kits of the Tamiyas F4F/FM Wildcat and the Hasegawas F6F Hellcat, both manufacturers depict these vertical segments verly clearly as steps, As the thickness of the original metal sheet was in the range of 0,6 to 0,8 millimeters, it can't be depicted in 1/48 or less.
 In short: Grossly overdone!

 Most wartime planes were manufactured by riveting overlapping panels to internal bulkheads and stringers.
 So gaps were only to be seen around doors, service panels or different structural members (rudder, ailerons, cowling and so on).
-As the laminar flow wing of the P-51 was very sensitive to flow distortion North American sealed every panel joint with putty and if not painted anyway gave the whole wing an overspray with aluminum color.
-Only the covers of the weapons bays had a distict outline.
+As the laminar flow wing of the P-51 was very sensitive to flow distortion North American sealed every panel joint with putty and if not painted Olive Drab anyway gave the whole wing an overspray with aluminum color.
 "Highlighting" such non existent panel lines may show your painting skills but not your knowledge of the real thing.
 Due to the high speed of modern aircraft gaps have to be kept to a minimum.
-Otherwise the plane would disintegrate.
+Otherwise the plane would disintegrate in flight.
 In general panel lines in kits are as wide as in the original.
-Grossly overdone too.
+Grossly overdone.
 In my opinion in 1/72 a model without such grooves is more convincing than one with them.

-To cure exaggerated grooves they have to be filled with putty (slightly thinned with liquid plastic cement), sanded smooth and rescribed with the tip of a scalpel or a needle.
+To cure exaggerated grooves they have to be filled with putty (slightly thinned with liquid plastic cement), sanded smooth and rescribed with the tip of a scalpel or a needle if actually needed.
 Use of templates can be helpful.
 Another and very convincing way is to use a hard sharp pointed pencil for outlining all details after the model has been painted (naturally after all grooves have been filled and sanded smooth).

 To bleach paint it takes a lot of time.
 Not all paints detoriate the same way.
-Did the aircraft "live" long enough?
+In every case: Did the aircraft "live" long enough?
 And was the aircraft actually exposed to so much sun and heat?